 What Is Blue Light and How Does It Affect?

-In 2007, Cajochen published a detailed study over the topic of “Blue Light” and investigated the chromatic component of blue light in the blue light condition.
-In addition, the study includes the observation related to the reduction in melatonin with the help of blue light.
+In 2007, Cajochen published a detailed study over the topic of “Blue Light” and investigated the chromatic component.
+In addition, the study includes the observation related to the reduction in melatonin.
 As a result of the study, an increase in body temperature, heart rate and the level of alertness/ awareness was observed for the participant involved in.

-To summarize, blue light is not something new to humanity.
+To summarize, it is not something new to humanity.
 It is basically everywhere, from your smartphone to TV screen.
-However, it is a recent matter of topic how it can be used in a positive way because the over exposure to blue light can be harmful for your body and your eyes.
+However, it is a recent matter of topic how it can be used in a positive way because the over exposure can be harmful for your body and your eyes.

 Via Mistikist, you can get enough blue light to stay alert and boost your daily performance and focus.